AlexShubin/ArchitechtureWorkshops/README.md

 ## Setup

-Setup Xcode 11.6 (should be the latest version from the App Store).
+Setup Xcode 11.7 (should be the latest version from the App Store).
 Make sure you ran it at least once in order to install "Additional Components" (you'll be guided).

 ## Workshop #1

 ### Achievments

-Using SwiftUI we built a single screen game with logic and UI separated.
+Using SwiftUI we built a single screen game with logic and UI in the View.

 ### Problems

 Game crashes at the end of the rounds.
 We have no game start/results screen, we have no score screen.
+We have tightly coupled UI and game logic in the view which makes it untestable.